By David J. Abbott

 Often simple and obvious

 Astute strategy is almost always simple and obvious in retrospect.
-Think back to how little David beat Goliath on 1030 BC, or how Alexander the Great with 50,000 men beat Darius with his army of 2 million.
+Think back to how little David beat Goliath on 1030 BC, or how a 23 year old Alexander the Great with 50,000 men beat Darius with his army of roughly 1 million.
 Both leveraged a strength and spotted the weaknesses of the competition.
 In September 1997, Apple was two months from bankruptcy.
 Steve Jobs who co-founded Apple and was let go, essentially fired, came back to revive the fortunes.
 His first step was cut Apple back to the core to get out of the financial nosedive and then waited to introduce the next big thing that revolutionised the industry, the elegantly simple iPod, followed by the iPad and iPhone, the rest is history.
 Coming up with that often simple kernel is tough, yet in hindsight often appears obvious.
 Safaricom became the market leader by focussing on the mass market, being the first to introduce the KSh 50 scratch card and then transformed money transfer with M-Pesa.
 Equity Bank that dominates the market with roughly half of all bank account holders in Kenya focussed on the “unbanked” that the big banks shunned and did not want to know about.

 You can spot the bad, masquerading as strategy by the use of fluff, a lot of gibberish high sounding esoteric ideas used to create the illusion of smart thinking.
 If you cannot define what the challenge is to the company you cannot create a strategy.
 Just stating goals is not strategy, these are simple statements of desire, rather than solid plans for overcoming pot holes and the road blocks.
 Often the objectives are wrong, they don’t address the critical issues or they are just not practical.